Skip to Content

 What if I receive income from other sources during my claim?

 Your SCI benefit may be reduced by benefits received or amounts that you’re expected to receive from other sources.
 This means that your total benefit can't exceed the monthly benefit that you’re entitled to.
 Watch our video to find out more about what payments may reduce your SCI benefit.
-For more information about what payments may reduce your SCI benefit, please refer to the Insurance Guide.
+It’s important to make sure that you don’t have multiple SCI policies that you may not need or be able to claim on.
+If you have SCI cover elsewhere, it may impact your ability to claim benefits with us.

 FAQs